villano-lab/nrCascadeSim/docs/source/01_Getting_Started.rst

-*nrCascadeSim* is designed to run in a Unix-based system and is tested via Travis-CI_ using the Xenial_ (Ubuntu 16.04), Bionic_ (Ubuntu 18.04), and Focal_ (Ubuntu 20.04) distributions, all on x86_64 archetecture.
+*nrCascadeSim* is designed to run in a Unix-based system and is tested via Travis-CI_ using the Xenial_ (Ubuntu 16.04), Bionic_ (Ubuntu 18.04), and Focal_ (Ubuntu 20.04) distributions, all on x86_64 architecture.
 It is also tested on Mac OSX Mojave (10.14), Catalina (10.15), and Big Sur (11.5) via Travis-CI_.

 Because of a combination of the operating systems tested and the versions of `ROOT` (see below)